edwinvautier/go-bot/README.md

 ---

+## Usage

+Once the bot is invited to discord, you can talk to it simply by prefixing your messages with : `assistant,`

+---

 ## Contributing

 We follow a [code of conduct](CODE_OF_CONDUCT.md), if you wish to contribute on this project, we strongly advise you to read it.